TrueFit/MissingNumber/README.md

 		classInstance = NumberFinder.new
 		puts classInstance.get_missing_number(someString)

 Some possible issues I foresaw were as follows:
 1. The input would only have one number in the sequence -> "1"
+	- The output returns nil as there is no number missing

 2. The input would be a full sequence with no number missing -> "1,2,3"
+	- The output returns nil as there is no number missing

 3. The input would be a non-digit -> "Y"
+	- This input is deleted as it has no effect on a number sequence
+	- Another option would be to store this data in the program instead of deleting it.
+That would be a discussion with the group leader and would take a closer look at the surrounding environment.

 4. The input could contain a sequence with one of the pieces having a number and a non-digit -> "1,2Y,4"
+	- This input is filtered and the non-digit is deleted.
+The program will still output the correct missing number after the extra non-digits are removed.
+	- Again, this would be a conversation with the other group members and would benefit from a good understanding of the direction and purpose of this program in relation to the project.

 5. The input could have multiple of the same number in a sequence -> "1,1,3"
+	- Duplicates are ignored and the string is parsed as usual

+TDD was used to write this program and can be found in the following directory:
+"/MissingNumber/spec/number_finder_spec.rb".

+A "test.txt" file can also be found in the same directory.
+This file was used to test the program once it was built.
+Normal input is stored there as well as any input that might cause problems.

+I also sought out code reviews before I submitted this file.
+I had missed some unit tests and was given advice on some specific case Ruby styling.
+It also prompted a discussion of better organization, which was beneficial to the readability of the program and unit tests.

+Thanks so much for letting me work through this program.
+I had a blast working through some of the problems and thinking about possible solutions as well!